gem-pasteur/macsyfinder/doc/index.rst

 ..
+MacSyFinder - Detection of macromolecular systems in protein datasets
+    using systems modelling and similarity search.
+    Authors: Sophie Abby, Bertrand Néron
+    Copyright © 2014  Institut Pasteur, Paris.
+    See the COPYRIGHT file for details
+    MacsyFinder is distributed under the terms of the GNU General Public License (GPLv3).
+    See the COPYING file for details.

-Macsyfinder documentation master file, created by sphinx-quickstart on Thu Nov 29 18:18:43 2012.
+    Macsyfinder documentation master file, created by sphinx-quickstart
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to MacSyFinder's documentation!